 The Language Barrier in Singapore

-An Expat’s lifer in Singapore is made significantly easier by how common the English language is amongst locals.
+There are four official languages in Singapore; Malay, Mandarin, Tamil, and English.
+An expat’s life in Singapore is made significantly easier by the fact that the English language is very common among locals.
 Although not everyone will be fluent, you should be able to find someone nearby who will help you translate if necessary.
-Other than English, Mandarin is the most common language spoken by those living in Singapore.
+In everyday life you will also likely come across ‘Singlish’, a colloquial version of English blended with Singaporean slang.

 British Embassy in Singapore